Thi-Mui-Le/LLM-Project/README.md

 ##  How to Explore the Project

-1. **Open Files by Meeting Date**
+1. **Open The folder (based on Meeting Date)**
-   - Go to folders named with the date of each working session.
+   - Go to the folder named with the date of each working session.
    - Relevant `.ipynb`, `.zarr`, or `.csv` files are inside.

 2. **Read the PDF Document for Workflow**